 Welcome to this site on legal history.
 Rechtshistorie is one of two Dutch words for legal history; rechtsgeschiedenis is the other one.
-These two words rightly stress the many aspects of legal history: the legal history does not exist, legal histories do.
+For me the presence of these two words rightly stresses the many aspects of legal history: the legal history does not exist, legal histories do.
 This site tries to provide introductions to the history of a number of legal systems and periods.
 For some part information will come from my earlier homepages.
 Law and history do touch each other, and the picture of a bridge symbolises the connection between them.
 I try to offer a kind of bridge to events and news concerning legal history on my legal history blog, with regular postings and links to online journals, other blogs – for example those of law libraries – and a congress calendar.
 I send short messages and notices on Twitter.

 Already early on some people were interested in the history of law.
 In the Digestae, the sixth century anthology of the classical Roman lawyers, we find fragments from a book on the history of Roman law.
 For the Middle Ages the Italian lawyer Odofredo de Denariis offers a thirteenth century example of a writer who regularly made remarks about his colleagues from a century before his time.
 In the sixteenth century antiquarian interests for the history of law developed side by side with an interest for a better understanding of Roman law by looking at its history and integrating the results into modern law.
 In the nineteenth century the new wave of academic scientific research touched the discipline of legal history as well.
 The twentieth century saw a deeper treatment of existing interests and a vast widening of the interests in periods, countries and aspects of law.
 This development is reflected in a great variety of websites and online databases.
 Therefore a substantial part of this website is devoted to digital collections, libraries and archives.